Letters From Swaziland

 I remained another day in Bremen then thumbed on toward the Netherlands planning to stay a while in Groningen (NE Holland) but my luck was so good that day that I got a ride all the way to Amsterdam and decided to take it.
 So here I am.
 It is the only city that is a bit familiar to me.

-The weather is splendid here and the city is much more beautiful in the fullness of spring than it was in the cold winter day when I stopped on my way to Africa.
+The weather is splendid here and the city is much more beautiful in the fullness of spring than it was on the cold winter day when I stopped on my way to Africa.
 European cities are simply something else.
 Six or seven of them are in my opinion far better than the best (San Francisco, New Orleans, NY) American cities.
 Amsterdam is the friendliest and most relaxed.

 They are friendly to all tourists which is something that can’t be said for most cities.
 By this I mean that the low-budget youth travelers area both welcomed and accommodated.
-The city allows them to sleep in city parks, provides health & storage facilities & information on the cheapest accommodation and eating.
+The city allows them to sleep in city parks, provides health & storage facilities & information on the cheapest accommodations and eating.
 The attitude of the man in the street and shop keeper is likewise universally friendly.
 I’ve idled my time reading in parks and strolling about.

-I’m going to be back in London by the 10th as I’ll remain here for 3 more days then go to Antwerp or Brussels, Belgium to spend the remainder of time before getting a student train rate ride to London on the 10th.
+I’m going to be back in London by the 10th as I’ll remain here for 3 more days then go to Antwerp or Brussels, Belgium to spend the remainder of time before getting a student-rate train ride to London on the 10th.
 Ten days later I expect to see you in Warsaw.

 My money is low now so I have to limit myself to about $3.00 a day which is a bit tough in north Europe.
 It is not too difficult though especially by buying bread cheese, cold cuts, fruit, milk and yogurt from the markets.
 It’s just not as easy as sitting down and ordering a meal.